-- drinking plenty of water;
+- Drinking plenty of water;

-- including lots of roughage and fiber in your diet to promote movement through the intestinal tract; and
+- Including lots of roughage and fiber in your diet to promote movement through the intestinal tract; and

 - If you routinely suffer from diarrhea or constipation, it often helps to massage the area where the small intestine meets the large intestine.
 Although the ileocecal valve and/or appendix might be missing, that area will generally still contain a large amount of lymph tissue—and massage will help improve circulation and drainage of the area.
 Also massaging the various “neurolymphatic” and “neurovascular” points associated with the colon and ileocecal valve will help improve circulation and detoxification of the area.

-Again, the lymph system is very extensive and it would be difficult, if not impossible, to completely remove all of the lymph system surgically.
+The lymph system is very extensive and it would be difficult, if not impossible, to completely remove all of the lymph system surgically.
 Generally it’s only the lymph nodes that are removed during surgery.
 The remaining lymph vessels can still help with drainage in an area.